sfc-gh-eraigosa/dotfiles/opt/docs/ubuntu_tools.md

 I've mainly been using these steps on Ubuntu 14.04 standalone and versions I install from cruton on ChromeOS

 #### HP Elitebook 8500 special setup ####
 Setup nvidia drivers and bios options.
 Only need to perform for Elitebook 8500 laptops.
+Otherwise the suspend feature will fail to work correctly with ubuntu.

 1. edit /etc/defaults/grub, add line after quiet splash, nouveau.modeset=0
 2. update grub: ```sudo update-grub```